 info.title field is a user-friendly name for your API.
-The one API per GCP project, the API name is displayed in a list when you first open the dashboard.
+The one API per GCP project, the API name is displayed in a list when you first open the page.
 You can click on the API name to open another page that displays the API's metrics, deployment history, and other information.

 The Endpoints > Services page in the GCP Console displays the version number for you API.
-Before deploying your API configuration for the first time, we recommend that you:
+Before deploying your API configuration for the first time:

 Set the version number in the